MorganTDicks/Austin-Practice-blog/doccumentation.md

 ## Sprint Goals:

 Design a data model for api (what the structure of your data will look like)
- - relational data model
+ - relational data model - done
- - include users, posts & comments
+ - include users, posts & comments - done
+Subasks:
+- Set up modeling environment - done, using draw.io
+- Draft table structure - done
+- Expand table data

 Build api routes
  - build dummy data (import locally, don't worry about external for now)
  - build data models as types (look into GraphQL)
  - impliment apis
+Subtasks:
+- Set up import types
+- Set up dummy data
+- Impliment User, Post & Comment APIs
+- Edit DataImporter to use APIs

 Mock authorisation with ApIs:
 - mark on the ApI
 When request is sent to api include extra user detail (like a userID)
 - mock out authorisation (mock check the validity of the ID, and check authority)
+Subtasks:
+- Draft permission levels - done, on data model
+- Implinment resources needed by higher permission levels (such as: Editing a post, approving post)
+- Create levelCheck component to validate permission when trying to access certain resources (This will link to levelCheck api, to validate server-side)

 ## Commits:

 ### Sprint 3 - Commit 1 (feature/apiconnection)
 Created new feature branch apiconnection

-Types: user includes 'privelleges'
-Posts include 'suggestion?'
+Added sprint 3 breakdown

+### Sprint 3 - Commit 2 (feature/apiconnection)
+Added Data Model v1, awaiting Morgan's approval.
+Fleshed out doccumentation & creating sprint subtasks.

 ## Currently working on:
 Implimenting APIs
+Add 'approved' to suggsted posts?

 ### ToDO:

+Functionality:
+Edit types so that user is only calculated once per post / comment etc. dashboard, replace image with generic image if not found.
 Editing User type to allow for followed users, followed posts, followed topics?

-Allowing users to upload an image when creating an account / post. dashboard, replace image with generic image if not found.
+Style Changes:
+Hide postcarousel buttons when at end. adding styling to dynamic post page
+Replace toolbar text with icons.

-fix Home & User going behind navbar (started once checkLogin component was implimented) Clean up repetitive CSS by using dynamic styling. investigate why refreshing pages breaks Links
+Clean up repetitive CSS by using dynamic styling.

-Change findrecentcomment in datatools so that it is able to find the recent post as well, and possibly return an array of ordered results?
-Hide postcarousel buttons when at end.
+Bugfixes:
-Fix post title overlapping (see post: bike driver's in the dev preview to understand) Replace toolbar text with icons. adding styling to dynamic post page
+Fix post title overlapping (see post: bike driver's in the dev preview to understand) fix Home & User going behind navbar (started once checkLogin component was implimented) investigate why refreshing pages breaks Links

 #### Suggestions from Morgan 17/07/2023